 Once I got off the phone, I had a bit of space to breathe.
 I started to really think about the reasons why I charge a BAS lodgement fee.

 The reason I started charging this fee in the first place was because another bookkeeper told me I should.
 I never even asked why.
 So that’s not a good enough reason.
 It started to dawn on me that if I don’t have a good reason for charging something then really, I shouldn’t charge it.
 “It’s standard industry practice,” is not a good reason.
 It might be a good enough reason for me, but it isn’t a good enough reason for a client.
 Why should they pay a “standard industry fee” with no explanation?
 They shouldn’t.

-After the phone call, I started to research for myself what I think is included in BAS lodgement, and I came up with five benefits of lodging through a BAS agent, and quickly typed them up.
+After the phone call, I started to research for myself what I think is included in BAS lodgement, why I charge BAS Lodgement fees, and so I came up with five benefits of lodging through a BAS agent, and quickly typed them up.
 I called it ‘Five benefits of lodging through a BAS agent that will save your sleep’.
 Then I formatted it nicely, put my logo on the top, and added my business colours and branding.